piyushpratek/learn-python/README.md

 # Learn Python

-THis Repo is for learning python
+This Repo is for learning python

 # Snippets generated automatically via autodocs